drdaemos/xc5-docs/en/how-to_articles/how_to_restore_from_a_backup_file_created_by_backup_master.md

 ---
-title: How to restore from a backup file created by “Backup Master” module
 lang: en
 layout: article_with_sidebar
-updated_at: 2017-07-25 00:14 +0400
+updated_at: '2017-07-25 00:30 +0400'
+title: How to restore from a backup file created by Backup Master module
 identifier: ref_rC8eMnM8
 order: 100
+published: true
 ---

 You can set up a test copy of your X-Cart store (using one of the backup files created by the "Backup Master" module) through your website cPanel, as follows: